Pledge to Water

 - After you’ve saturated the soil around the tree, remember to do it again in 3 – 4 days’ time.
 If you are unsure about when to water again, check our Watering Alerts.

-For Established trees:
+For established trees:

 - During a drought or dry spell, all trees can use some water, especially street trees.
 If you have street trees in front of your home letting a hose drip onto its roots for a few hours will be a big help!
 Move the hose nozzle around every hour or so to water the entire area.